List of Inner Hebrides: Inhabited islands

 The inhabited islands of the Inner Hebrides had a population of 18,257 in 2001, and 18,948 at the time of the 2011 census.
 The highest peaks of the islands have names deriving from both Gaelic and Old Norse, indicating the historical importance of these two cultures.
 The archaeological record for the period of Viking domination during the Early Historic period is, however, limited.

 In the Outer Hebrides all of the inhabited islands are now connected to at least one other island by a land transport route, but only four Inner Hebridean islands are connected by road, all to the mainland.
 The Clachan Bridge from Argyll to Seil was designed by Thomas Telford and dates from 1792.
 Skye has been connected to Kyle of Lochalsh by the Skye Bridge since 1995.
-Danna is also connected to the Tayvallich peninsula in Argyll by a stone causeway; and tiny Eilean Donan, dominated by its castle, has had a connection to the mainland perhaps from as early as the 13th century.
+Danna is also connected to the Tayvallich peninsula in Argyll by a stone causeway.

+Eilean Bàn had a population of 2 and Eilean Donan a single resident in 2001 but none recorded a usually resident population in 2011 or 2022.
+Eilean Donan is dominated by its castle and has had a connection to the mainland perhaps from as early as the 13th century.
 The arched bridge in use today was constructed in the early 20th century.

-Lunga in the Firth of Lorn had a population of 7, Eilean Bàn a population of 2 and Eilean Donan a single resident in 2001 but none recorded a usually resident population in 2011.
+Scalpay and Tanera Mòr both had a population of 4 in 2011 but no permanent residents in 2022.

-Castle Stalker, Eilean Horrisdale, Eilean Loain and Inch Kenneth are "included in the NRS statistical geography for inhabited islands but had no usual residents at the time of either the 2001 or 2011 censuses".
+Castle Stalker, Eilean Horrisdale, Eilean Loain and Inch Kenneth were "included in the NRS statistical geography for inhabited islands but had no usual residents at the time of either the 2001 or 2011 censuses".